-Imagine if someone paid off all that debt at once.
-Our sin debt was bigger-a deeper and more crippling debt than anything we could ever hope to pay.
-And God stepped into the middle of that debt, nailed it to a cross, and forgave it.
-Happy are those who let God pay off their sin debt!
+If you're like most Americans, you have some form of debt, which can be crippling.
+Can you imagine someone paying off your college, credit card, and home mortgage debt all at once?
+Imagine how happy you'd be.
+Our sin debt was deeper and more crippling than any material debt we could ever amass.
+And, God stepped into the middle of that debt, nailed it to a cross, and forgave it.
+Happy are those who let God pay off their sin-debt!